rstudio/sortable/cran-comments.md

 ## Response to CRAN review

-In reponse to the 2nd CRAN review, I edited the description to not start with "the sortable package..."
+This is a comparatively minor update of the package.

 ## Test environments

 * local Windows install, R 3.6.1
-* ubuntu 14.04 (on travis-ci), R-release, R-dev and R-old-release
+* ubuntu 16.04 (on travis-ci), R-release, R-dev and R-old-release
 * win-builder (devel and release)

 ## R CMD check results